 In the event a person chooses, for whatever reason, not to come forward, Hamline will accept anonymous reports of Sexual Harassment.
-Reports may be filed anonymously using Hamline's anonymous on-line reporting form without requesting further action from Hamline.
+Reports may be filed anonymously using Hamline form without requesting further action from Hamline.
 The individual making the report is encouraged to provide as much detailed information as possible to allow Hamline to investigate the report and respond as appropriate.
 Hamline may be limited in its ability to investigate an anonymous report unless sufficient information is furnished to enable Hamline to conduct a meaningful and fair investigation.